zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/tfm_non-secure_interrupt_handling.rst

 1. ``AIRCR.PRIS`` is set to 1 during TF-M core initialisation.
-This de-prioritizes Non-secure exceptions compared to Secure exceptions, so that they cannot interupt Secure Handler mode. the ``AIRCR.PRIS`` bit remains set during TF-M run.
+This de-prioritizes Non-secure exceptions compared to Secure exceptions, so that they cannot interrupt Secure Handler mode. the ``AIRCR.PRIS`` bit remains set during TF-M run.
 The bit is set in the function

 .. code-block:: c